 The Pedal-Assist Mode (PAS) operates when you are pedaling the bike and progressively adds electrical power to the motor.
 The faster you pedal, the more power is applied.
 PAS mode significantly increases battery range as compared with using the throttle alone.
 This mode can be turned on and off by a switch on the handle bars, or turning off the key to the off position.
 All our bikes are equipped with PAS.

 Can electric bikes be ridden with the electric assistance off?

 Yes.
 Electric bikes can be ridden just like regular bike when the power is off.
 To turn off the electrical system just turn the key to the off position.
 If you plan on not using electric assist at all you can remove the battery to save some weight.

 Is there drag when pedaling with the electric assistance off?

 Not really.
-There is a very slight drag that is not really noticeable when pedaling most ebikes when the electric assist is off.
+There is a very slight drag while pedaling most E-bikes with the electric assistance turned off.
 This is due to the small amount of mechanical resistance in the hub motor.

 How does the throttle work?

-All bike models are equipped with a twist throttle.
+All bike models are equipped with a twist or thumb throttle.
 The throttle operates like a motorcycle throttle.
-The more you twist the grip on the handlebars, the more power is applied.
+With the twist throttle, the more you twist the grip on the handlebars, the more power is applied.